JogoShugh/CoderDojoPonceSprings.Events/2013.06.29/README.md

 * For **advanced level** students
   * Open space and pair programming lab: show us what you've coded and tell us where you want to go!

+**Note:** *we'll likely offer these same or similar sessions on an ongoing basis at future events so don't feel like you're missing out on anything.
+You can always try the others later or even do the materials on your own or with friends!*

 Keep reading for all details.

 # Full details